sw1107/montreal-parks-API/README.md

 Data is held in an SQL database and accessed using SQLAlchemy.

-API documentation is created and published using Postman.
+API documentation is created and published using Postman (and was also used for testing)

 ## Technologies